influxdata/docs-v2/content/influxdb/clustered/reference/client-libraries/v2/python.md

 ## Query data from InfluxDB with Python

 The InfluxDB v2 Python client can't query InfluxDB Clustered.
-To query your dedicated instance, use a Python [Flight SQL client with gRPC](/influxdb/clustered/reference/client-libraries/flight-sql/).
+To query your cluster, use a Python [Flight SQL client with gRPC](/influxdb/clustered/reference/client-libraries/flight-sql/).